-Monica Menchaca completed her first year as the Head Athletics Trainer at the University of Dallas, where she worked with the 14 NCAA Division III programs
+Monica Menchaca completed her second year as the Assistant Athletics Trainer at the University of Dallas, where she worked with the 15 NCAA Division III programs

 Menchaca spent her most recent stop at College Station, Texas, as part of CHI St. Joseph Health Sports Medicine from August 2015 to April 2017.
 She was independently responsible for the medically related needs of the student-athletes participating in Texas A&M Men’s Lacrosse, Lexington High School, and Caldwell High School.
 In addition to evaluating student injuries and general medical conditions, Menchaca gained experience with designing treatment and rehabilitation in acute, chronic, and post-surgical injuries.
 She coordinated student-athlete visits with doctors and physicians for injuries.